the-turing-way/the-turing-way/book/website/reproducible-research/code-quality/code-quality-error-management.md

 A good starting point for verifying an assumption can be an if/else statement:

 ```
-if my_assumption is TRUE:
+if my_assumption is not TRUE:
-    continue
-else:
     do something
 ```